 It is no surprise to many people who have gastrointestinal disorders such as frequent heartburn, indigestion, or inflammatory bowel disease (IBD) that their condition negatively impacts sleep.
-Sleep could be affected by pain, discomfort or frequent trips to the bathroom.
+Sleep could be affected by fever, pain, discomfort or frequent trips to the bathroom.

 Amidst the complications and related conditions associated with gastrointestinal disorders, sleep may be overlooked.
 However, sleep is critical to better health.
 Probably the number one factor in getting better sleep is to get control of the underlying disorder that is affecting sleep.
 However, practicing good sleep hygiene may also be helpful in achieving that elusive good night’s sleep.